 “Approved Professional Development Organization” means an organization that is approved by the Agency to provide professional development hours for regulated child care staff.
 More information can be found at https://dhs.iowa.gov/licensure-and-registration/tools-trainings-and-resources

 “Child Care Center Administrator(s)” means the individual(s) responsible for administration of a licensed child care center.
+This could include, but is not limited to, roles such as director, co-director or owner.

 “CCR&R Regions” means the five geographical regions of Iowa Child Care Resource and Referral.
 These regions can be found in Attachment F.